Alejogb1/job-board/blog-data/ant-proxy-configuration-setup.md

 **Debugging Common Issues**

-Alright so you've tried all that and still things aren't working I feel your pain Here are some common pitfalls to watch out for:
+so you've tried all that and still things aren't working I feel your pain Here are some common pitfalls to watch out for:

 *   **Typos:** Double check hostnames port numbers property names especially under pressure you might make simple mistakes check that carefully.
 I once spent an hour tracking down a typo in `http.prxyHost` it was ridiculous
 *   **Protocol Mismatches:** `http.proxyHost` for http connections and `https.proxyHost` for https connection are not interchangeable make sure you are using the right proxy for the protocol being used